JemRF/RF-Documentation/pages/wifidocs/wifis32-greenhouse.md

 {% include image.html file="ha-greenhouse_template.jpg" alt="Home Assistant Greenhouse Dashboard"%}

-We will provide free to customers the Home Assistant Green House Dashboard Template and guide on how to include the Green House Dashboard in your Home Assistant, just contact Sales @ jemrf.com.
+We will provide free to customers the Home Assistant Green House Dashboard Template customized to your Greenhouse Monitor and guide on how to include the Green House Dashboard in your Home Assistant, just contact Sales @ jemrf.com.

 ## Required, but not included: